hnarayanan/harishnarayanan.org/content/writing/tensorflow-artistic-style.md

 ## Conclusion

+- TODO: Reiterate some insights.
+  - Maybe a giant array of pixels is not the best way of representing an image if we wish to understand it better.
+  - Some classes of problems are hard to solve with a priori known rules, and require learning machines. -> Have them automatically discover the representations needed to solve arbitrary problems.
 - TODO: Repeat what we saw with some examples relating back to first motivating examples from Prisma.
 - TODO: Talk about ideas for extension and improvement.